benjojo/de-ip-hdmi/README.md

 ![an example device](example-device.jpg)

 This tool is designed to target a unbranded set of HDMI extenders that use IP.
-You can find a write up on this either in blog.md, or on my blog itself.
+You can find a write up on this either in blog.md, or on my blog itself: https://blog.benjojo.co.uk/post/cheap-hdmi-capture-for-linux

 ```
 Usage of de-ip-hdmi: